 An approach to physics with focus on concepts by using real-life applications.
 This course takes the big idea and makes them understandable to the student.
 A course to teach students how to think with emphasis on problem- solving skills and provides a solid science foundation that prepares students for college-level courses.
-Prerequisite: Algebra I; Geometry and currently enrolled in Alg II
+Prerequisite: Successful completion of Alg II or currently enrolled in Algebra II